 Retirement Savings Plan.
 The University of Vermont offers a program to help individuals save and invest for their future through the 403(b) retirement savings plan.
 For part-time non-represented faculty, this is a self-funded account which is not eligible for a UVM contribution.
 Part-time faculty may begin their retirement savings plan immediately upon employment by contributing the minimum amount required by the plan and by choosing the kind of investment they would like to make.
 As soon as contributions are received into the retirement plan, they are immediately vested.
 The individual owns all contributions and has a non-forfeitable right to their current value, even if s/he leaves UVM before retirement.

 COBRA Rights.
-Those who participate in the HDHP are eligible to continue their coverage after they leave UVM in accordance with the provisions of federal COBRA legislation.
+Those who participate in the ACA health insurance plan are eligible to continue their coverage after they leave UVM in accordance with the provisions of federal COBRA legislation.
 (This law allows qualified beneficiaries to continue medical insurance coverage if a "qualifying event" occurs.
 Coverage can continue for either 18 or 36 months depending upon the qualifying event.
 Those who choose to extend coverage will be charged up to 102% of the premium for that coverage.)

 Workers' Compensation.
 UVM insures all employees for accidental bodily injuries, occupational illnesses, and work time lost as a result of these occurrences while you are performing assigned job duties.
 Workers' Compensation is governed by state law which supersedes any University policies

 UVM ID Card.
 New UVM employees are issued a UVM photo identification card.
 The ID, commonly known as the CATcard, is used to access campus privileges which include use of the libraries, CCTA buses, the fitness center and the prepaid debit account (CAT$cratch) which may be used at various locations both on campus and off.